CommandLineFox/GameOfLife/README.md

-# PA_GameOfLife
+# Parallel algorithms
-Parallel algorithms project 1 from semester 5
+Parallel algorithms project 1 and 2 from semester 5